 What you use to cover your windows will affect the efficiency of cooling your home.
 In the summer, you can purchase blackout curtains that help block UVA and UVB rays from entering the house.
 Couple this exercise with the use of a programmable thermostat and you will have an effective strategy for not only cooling your home but keeping energy costs down.

-For over a decade Busy Bee Heating & Air Conditioning has helped homeowners maintain and repair HVAC units in Nashville with superior customer service.
+For over a decade Busy Bee Plumbing, Heating & Air Conditioning has helped homeowners maintain and repair HVAC units in Nashville with superior customer service.
 For more information about maintaining your HVAC system, contact us at Busy Bee today by calling (615) 235-3437.